• HOME

 Directions

-• Place the top oven rack in the center position and preheat to 400°F. Line a large, rimmed baking sheet with parchment paper or a Silpat™ baking sheet.
+• While the dough is chilling, place top oven rack in center position and pre-heat oven to 375°F. Line two large rimmed baking sheets with parchment paper or a Silpat® baking mat and set aside.

-• Remove chicken from oven and cool for 10-15 minutes before slicing.
+• Remove cookies from oven and cool on wire rack before serving.
+Enjoy!

 [jetpack-related-posts]